 Next, trace the red square onto yellow construction paper (this is the cheese).
 Cut the yellow square a bit smaller than the one traced on the paper.

 Finally, glue the pieces together so it looks like a square pizza.

 Repeat those instructions with the other three basic shapes.

-I repeated those instructions with the other three basic shapes and ended up with a circle, square, rectangle, and triangle pizza.
-If you are doing this with a preschool class, I would definitely suggest making a shape pizza of all eight shapes (circle, square, triangle, rectangle, oval, heart, star, and diamond).
+If you are doing this with preschool class, make a shape pizza of all eight shapes (circle, square, triangle, rectangle, oval, heart, star and diamond).